Embotics/Plug-in-Workflow-Steps/cyberark/README.md

 # CyberArk Plug-in Workflow Step Package

-This package contains a Commander plug-in workflow step for Querying a CyberArk server for rotating credentials.
+This package contains a Commander plug-in workflow step for Querying a CyberArk PAM Server for rotating credentials.
 The Queried credentials are then used with SSH or WinRM commands against a target VM/Instance.

 It can be used with several Commander workflow extension scenarios, which can be found on the [Snow Software Support Knowledge Base](https://community.snowsoftware.com).
 It can also be used outside of Commander scenarios.

 ## Changelog

 **Version 1.1:** Addition of WinRM support.
-**Version 1.0:** Initial version supporing SSH.
+**Version 1.0:** Initial version.

 ## Plug-in steps in this package